jmrl23/fastify-template/README.md

 This template provides a maintainable backend structure with a focus on developer experience and scalability.
 Key features include:

-- **Modular Architecture**: Organize your code by feature domains for improved separation of concerns.
+- **Modular Architecture**: Organize code by feature domains (`src/modules`) for better separation of concerns.
-- **Automatic Route Loading**: New routes are automatically registered, reducing boilerplate code.
+- **Automatic Route Loading**: Files ending in `.route.ts` are automatically loaded and registered as routes based on the file structure.
-- **Schema Validation**: Enforce type safety and validate request data with ease.
+- **Zod Validation**: First-class support for Zod schemas to validate requests and responses, automatically generating JSON schemas for Fastify.
-- **API Documentation**: Automatically generate interactive API documentation from your code.
+- **Swagger/OpenAPI**: Interactive API documentation is automatically generated in development mode.
-- **Integrated Tooling**: Comes with a pre-configured logging system, environment management, and more.
+- **Type-Safe Config**: Environment variables are strictly typed and validated using `env-var`.
-- **Core Plugins**: Includes essential plugins for CORS, ETag, and static file serving out of the box.
+- **Docker Ready**: Includes production-optimized Dockerfile and docker-ignore settings.

 ---